Herbert H. Lehman High School

 Herbert H. Lehman High School is a public high school at 3000 East Tremont Avenue, in the Westchester Square section of the Bronx, New York City.
 The school is named after former New York State Governor Herbert Henry Lehman (1878–1963).
-The school is not affiliated with Lehman College in the Bronx, also named after the governor, but does hold its annual graduation ceremony there each June.
+The school is not affiliated with Lehman College in the Bronx, also named after the governor.

 History

 The school's first graduating class was in June 1974.

 In late 2006 and early 2007 the school underwent an external renovation that included painting the entire building.
 Much of the work was done during the night to avoid disrupting classes.

 Robert Leder was the school's second principal and had remained principal for most of its 37-year existence.
 After a New York City Department of Education's investigation of two assistant principals and abuse of overtime funds, Mr. Leder was given the choice to resign his post as principal at the end of the year, or be immediately removed and reassigned.
 His decision, amid a great deal of student and parent protest, was to resign effective June 30, 2008.

 The new executive principal, appointed in July 2008, was Dr. Janet Saraceno, formerly the principal of High School for Media and Communications in Manhattan.
 After 3 years, Saraceno resigned due to student grade tampering, and was replaced by Mrs. Rose Lobianco, the former assistant principal of Columbus High School in the Bronx.
+Ms. Lobianco left the school in August, 2015 to take the helm of Bronx Leadership Academy II.

+She was replaced by John Powers, who previously served as assistant principal of English at The Bronx High School of Science.
+The start of his tenure came as the school faced mounting challenges.
+It narrowly avoided being shut down by the state in 2013, only to be named an "out of time" school in 2015.
+During his eight-year tenure, Powers oversaw the extensive rebranding of the school, creation of a new website, construction of a state-of-the-art library, new lockers, and addition of college courses through SUNY Albany.
+School metrics improved as well.
+By August 2022, the graduation rate reached 82%, up from 40% in 2015.
+Enrollment increased to 1,010 students, up 28% since 2018.
+On April 30, 2023, Powers announced the school would be taken out of state receivership and was rated as "good standing" by the New York State Education Department.
+He retired on May 1, 2023.